Wavezy11/DiscordBOT/README.md

 - Check that the bot has the necessary permissions in your server.
 - Make sure Node.js and Discord.js are properly installed.

 ---

+## License

+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more details.
+---

 Happy coding! 🎉